lakpriya1s/upwork-helper-ai/README.md

 3. Enable "Developer mode" (toggle in top-right corner)
 4. Click "Load unpacked"
 5. Select the `upwork-helper-ai` folder
-6. The extension should now appear as "Upwork Helper AI" in your extensions list
+6. The extension should now appear as "Upwork Cover Letter AI" in your extensions list

 #### Option B: Create Icons First
 Before loading the extension, you need to create icon files: